harmslab/gpseer/docs/source/tutorial.rst

 value anywhere from 0 to 5 under their assay conditions.
 But our model doesn't know this and will dutifully record that a phenotype of 3 is higher than a phenotype of 1, which is less than a phenotype of 5.
-The model tries to explain these differences due to differences in the sequences of the genotypes.
+The model tries to explain these differences as due to differences in the sequences of the genotypes.
 As a result, we inject random noise into our fit and screw up our predictions of these points that are below the detection threshold.